quchwe/influx-proxy/README.md

 ## Description

 The architecture is fairly simple, one InfluxDB Proxy instance and two consistent hash circles with two InfluxDB instances respectively.
-The Proxy should point HTTP requests with db and measurement to the two circles and the four InfluxDB servers.
+The Proxy should point HTTP requests with organization, bucket and measurement to the two circles and the four InfluxDB servers.

 The setup should look like this: